dapplets/dapplet-docs/docs/ex05-wallet.md

 const transferAmountNear: number = await Core.storage.get('transferAmountNear');
 ```

-At last define variable to save and reuse Ethereum addresses that we will get from the connected Ethereum wallet.
+At last define the variable to save and reuse Ethereum addresses that we will get from the connected Ethereum wallet.

 ```typescript
 let currentEthAddresses: string[];